parvathisudha/Targeted-Panel-Analysis/README.md

 >	#PBS -t 1-30
 #
 The jobs were run in parallel for all the samples using PBS -t option.
 [I run the analysis for 30 samples.
 Remember to change this according to your sample size.]
+The sample names were saved as text file.

 ### [TarPan](https://github.com/tcashby/tarpan)
  - TarPan Viewer is a tool used to visually inspect targeted panel sequencing data.